 Northpoint College is committed to supporting and promoting Christian missions by providing scholarships to qualified individuals pursuing higher education in fields related to cross-cultural missionary work.
 This scholarship aims to equip students for effective Christian missionary work by reducing the financial burden of their education.
+To be eligible, students must have earned 60 credits or more, recognize a call toward missions, and be actively supporting a missionary on a monthly basis.
 The scholarship award amount varies depending on the availability of funds.
-Details and application form are available on the Northpoint College website.
+Details and the application form are available on the Northpoint College website.